 The woodblock prints I own are primarily by Utagawa school artists Kuniyoshi, Kunisada (Toyokuni III), or their students.
 Because the story behind a print adds layers of enjoyment to the viewing experience and appreciation, I have included the associated stories for the print or series (where possible).

-The intention of this site is not just about selling prints, it’s about the background, my research/musings, and hopefully information you find interesting.
-But feel free to just look at the pics!! : )
+The intention of this site is not just about selling prints, it’s about the fascinating often mythical background stories, my research/musings, and hopefully information you find interesting.
+But of course, feel free to just look at the pics!

 The antique Japanese swords (nihonto) on this site are for sale or for gallery purposes.
 The catalogue of swords that are for sale will be clearly marked with a price (USD).
 The swords that are not for sale will be clearly marked as Gallery only.